iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 `IFenceDiagramProvider` is always a child of `GroundGeneration`.

-The TypeScript wrapper for each `IFenceDiagramProvider` subclass is expected to have a XXXX() method.
+The TypeScript wrapper for each `IFenceDiagramProvider` subclass is expected to have a `getFenceDiagram()` method.

 ### FenceDiagram